JigaoLuo/datafusion-site/content/blog/2025-07-07-user-defined-parquet-indexes.md

 It’s a common misconception that [Apache Parquet] files can only store basic Min/Max/Null Count statistics and Bloom filters, and that adding anything "smarter" requires a change to the specification or an entirely new file format.
 In fact, footer metadata and offset based addressing already provide everything needed to embed user defined index structures within Parquet Files without breaking compatibility with other Parquet readers.

-In this post, we review the structure of existing Indexes in the Apache Parquet format, explain the mechanism for storing user defined indexes, and finally show how to read and write a user defined index usnig [Apache DataFusion] for file‑level pruning—all.
+In this post, we review the structure of existing Indexes in the Apache Parquet format, explain the mechanism for storing user defined indexes, and finally show how to read and write a user defined index using [Apache DataFusion] for file‑level pruning—all.

 [Apache DataFusion]: https://datafusion.apache.org/